 Another Time-Critical Removal Action was performed in 2010 on 170 acres of the Multi-Use Range Complex.
 The 2007 Site Inspection report recommended the removal action based on finds during the inspection and recent reports of munitions being found within a former mortar range that is part of the Multi-Use Range Complex.
 During this action, munitions debris and munitions and explosives of concern were removed from the surface of the project area and disposed of.

-In 2014 and 2015, the Corps of Engineers performed a Treatability Study on seven acres of the Multi-Use Range Complex to evaluate an advanced geophysical classification process as an effective and efficient option for potential remedial actions at Camp San Luis Obispo.
+In 2014 and 2015, USACE performed a Treatability Study on seven acres of the Multi-Use Range Complex to evaluate an advanced geophysical classification process as an effective and efficient option for potential remedial actions at Camp San Luis Obispo.
 The study area was surveyed with an advanced geophysical instrument that identified subsurface anomalies (metal objects) and provided information about each anomaly’s features (size and wall-thickness).
 The features were analyzed to determine if an anomaly was a munitions and explosives of concern item or not.
-The Corps of Engineers determined that the advanced geophysical instrument would be effective in identifying potential subsurface munitions and explosives of concern and would reduce the number of digs performed for non-munitions items.
+USACE determined that the advanced geophysical instrument would be effective in identifying potential subsurface munitions and explosives of concern and would reduce the number of digs performed for non-munitions items.